FrankHouweling/Gezellig/README.md

 Gezellig
 ========

-The most smart and gezellig repository arround
+The most smart and gezellig application arround.
+This application uses data from the royal dutch library (geheugenvannederland.nl) to enable Alzheimer's patients and their informal caregivers to play and communicate together.

 Installation
 -------